galiyaKhusniyarova/Module11Challenge/README.md

 # Module11Challenge
-The task is to create a Jupyter notebook that contains your data preparation, analysis, and visualizations for all the time series data that the company(MercadoLibre) needs to understand.
+The task is to create a Jupyter notebook that contains the data preparation, analysis, and visualizations for all the time series data that the company(MercadoLibre) needs to understand.

 # Technologies
 - python 3.8.15 (compatible with Prophet)